 After we win or settle your case, we take an agreed-upon percentage of your compensation to cover the cost of our legal services.
 We also offer free consultations to all commercial vehicle accident victims.
 This way, you have the chance to discuss your truck accident claim at no cost.

-Colorado Springs Truck Accident Lawyer Near Me 303-777-1000
+Colorado Springs Truck Accident Lawyer Near Me (303) 487-8911

-Tell us about your caseYou May Be Entitled to a Range of Damages After Your Truck Accident
+Tell us about your caseDamages Available to Truck Accident Victims

-Following a truck accident, you are potentially entitled to recover various forms of damages.
-Your compensation is designed to cover both the immediate and long-term repercussions of the accident.
-Understanding what you’re eligible for is crucial in ensuring you receive fair compensation.
+Following a truck accident, you can recover various forms of damages.
+Your compensation is designed to cover both the immediate and long–term repercussions of the accident.
+With our legal guidance, you could recover the following types of damages from the at-fault party:

 Economic Damages

-- Medical expenses from emergency care to ongoing rehabilitation
+- Medical expenses, from emergency care to ongoing rehabilitation

 - Lost wages, including compensation for the time you were unable to work